 On the one hand, the average used car costs $16,000 (National Automobile Dealers Association).
 On the other hand, the average bike costs less than $500.
 Cars are 32 times more expensive than bikes, and that’s discounting gas, maintenance, and environmental costs.
-In a city whose average wage is almost $30,000 less than the state average, bikes are a sustainable transportation alternative.
+In a city whose average annual wage is almost $30,000 less than the state average, bikes are a sustainable transportation alternative.

 Two: Bikes fight poverty.